sparksuite/w3c-css-validator/CONTRIBUTING.md

 ## 2. Fork this repository

-This one is pretty straight forward.
+This one is pretty straightforward.
 If you’re not a designated collaborator on this project (usually reserved for Sparksuite engineers), you won’t be able to create a new branch inside _this_ repository.
 But, by forking the repository (making a copy in your own account or organization), you’ll be able to create a new branch in the forked repository and commit your proposed changes there.

 ## 3. Prepare your local environment